adammanning/CS3200Notes/Authorization.md

 	1. A human being who is using the application

 0. **Registration**
+	0. Creating an account
+	0. Provide a username/email
+	0. Provide and confirm password

 0. **Authentication**
 	0. Verifying that a person is who they say you are